 Minnesota's Healthy Teen Initiatives

-Minnesota's Healthy Teen Initiative (HTI) (PDF) is federally funded through the Family Youth Services Bureau (FYSB) Abstinence Education Grant Program (AEGP).
+Minnesota's Healthy Teen Initiative (HTI) (PDF) is federally funded through the Family Youth Services Bureau (FYSB) Sexual Risk Avoidance Education Grant Program (SRAE).

-Minnesota's Healthy Teen Initiative targets its AEGP funding to the following agencies to reach populations experiencing the greatest disparities in teen pregnancies and STIs through the implementation of high quality, medically-accurate, evidence-based and informed programs to promote healthy youth development, abstinence, and to delay the onset of sexual activity in youth 10-14.
+Minnesota's Healthy Teen Initiative targets its SRAE funding to the following agencies to reach populations experiencing the greatest disparities in teen pregnancies and STIs through the implementation of high quality, medically-accurate, evidence-based and informed programs to promote healthy youth development, abstinence, risk avoidance, and to delay the onset of sexual activity in youth 10-19.
 In addition, the HTI implements evidence-informed programs that reach parents of youth 10-19, and adult mentors that interact and/or work with youth 10-19.

 - Division of Indian Work - Healthy Teen Initiative (PDF)